epccs/Gravimetric/Hardware/Evaluation/readme.md

 # Description

-This shows the setup and method used for evaluation of RPUicp.
+This shows the setup and method used for evaluation of Gravimetric.

 # Table of References